+The history of Burlington is rich and exciting.
 The many natural advantages of this area attracted aboriginal people long before the arrival of the first white settlers along the lakefront in the late 1700’s.
 In 1669 famous French explorer Rene Robert Cavalier, Sieur de La Salle landed where La Salle park is now located.

 In 1784 the British granted a large land tract to Captain Joseph Brant in recognition of fighting on the side of the British in the US War of Independence.
 The sale by Brant of lots in his block marked the beginning of the area that evolved into Burlington.
 Two structures near the site of Brant’s home, the Joseph Brant Museum and the Joseph Brant Hospital, are just two memorials to his name.